markup-theme/markup-theme/docs/md/_sources/md.md.txt

 ## Raw HTML

-If you need to force Markdown to do something in a way similar to reStructuredText, take a look at the rendered output from pages built reStructuredText and identify the specific block of HTML code that does what you need to do.
-Copy that, add it as raw HTML in Markdown.
-As long as it fits within the structure of the page at the point where it's inserted and as long as any scripts or CSS can process it, then it should be fine.
+You can use raw HTML in Markdown files.
+As long as it can be processed by Sphinx and as long as the CSS supports the output, then it should be easy.
+Many examples in this file use raw HTML instead of Sphinx directives (processed via the `eval_rst` code block style) to format content.
+Raw HTML may also be used to add external functionality to a page, such as embedding a video.

 The following raw HTML: